haniibrahim/scilab-dataint/readme.txt

 * DI_writedat
   Write comma-separated value files (*.csv, *.dat, *.txt) interactively.

-dataINT is available for Scilab 5.5.x, 6.0.x and 6.1.x.
+dataINT is available for Scilab 2023.0.0 and higher.
 Furthermore dataINT is cross-platform.

 -------------------------------------------------------------------------------

 CHANGELOG:

+ 1.2.1
+ - Fixed start problems with Atoms on Linux and macOS on newer Scilab versions

 1.2.0
 - DI_show function added